-Greek yogurt is often praised as a healthy staple — creamy, rich in protein, and incredibly versatile.
-But is it actually low carb?
+Is Greek Yogurt Low Carb?
+It is often praised as a healthy staple — creamy, rich in protein, and incredibly versatile.
 In this post, we break down the nutrition facts, best brands, and creative ways to enjoy it while keeping carbs in check.

 Greek yogurt is a type of yogurt that’s been strained to remove excess liquid (whey).
 This simple process makes it: